philzook58/philzook58.github.io/_posts/2026-07-29-bdd_term_alg_effects.md

 We don't need function symbols to be strings.
 Basically we need them to have some way to compare them for equality, sometimes hashable, sometimes `<=` etc, parseable and printable.
 We rarely would care they are made of a sequence of characters.
 So we can generalize that part.

 The ordered list of arguments isn't really that important either.
 A `list` is basically a mapping from integers to an element.
 A `dict` let's use map from other stuff.
 I believe Lua for example doesn't even have lists/arrays as a separate thing from dict/table.
 This is a little crazy, but also beautiful in a way.
-We do want to sometimes compare two terms, and we do so by zipping together arguments under common ketys.
+We do want to sometimes compare two terms, and we do so by zipping together arguments under common keys.
 The old case of arguments that are listlike can be encoded by using integers 0,1,2... as keys.

 Many programming languages have positional and keyword arguments.
 Why shouldn't terms also have this?